-The stored procedure debugger, new in Connector/Net 6.6, provides facilities for setting breakpoints, stepping into individual statements (Step Into, Step Out, Step Over), evaluating and changing local variable values, evaluating breakpoints, and other typical debugging tasks.
+The stored procedure debugger, available since Connector/Net 6.6, provides facilities for setting breakpoints, stepping into individual statements (Step Into, Step Out, Step Over), evaluating and changing local variable values, evaluating breakpoints, and other typical debugging tasks.

 The debugger recreates at the start of each debug session a

 This database helps to track the instrumented code and implement

 observability logic in the debugged routine.
 Your current